Copyright © 2002-2007 Thomas M. Eastep

 If ensures that traffic critical to correct operation is allowed through the firewall — ICMP fragmentation-needed for example.

-the three-interface sample has the following policies:
+file included with the two-interface sample has the following policies:

 #SOURCE DEST POLICY LOG LEVEL LIMIT:BURST loc net ACCEPT net all DROP info all all REJECT info